|Fastest Growing Market:||Asia Pacific|

 Key Market Trends

-Retail Segment to Witness High Growth
+The Retail Segment to Witness a Significant Growth

 To understand key trends, Download Sample Report

 - North America is expected to be a prominent market, owing to the growing role of IoT among the significant revenue-generating end-user industries of the region, driven by the deployment of connected cars, smart energy projects, home automation, and focus on smart manufacturing.
 Additionally, rapid digitalization across industry verticals and technological advancements have further fueled the growth of IoT in this region.

 - Among emerging technologies that are expected to emerge out of the existing technologies that are transforming manufacturing in the United States is expected to include the convergence of AI and IoT, with companies, like SAS Software, touting IoT as the next wave for IoT-based upon AI.
 Currently, in the United States, the utility industry faces complex pressure.
 As energy consumption globally is on the rise, the US Energy Information Administration estimated it to rise by 48% by 2040, whereas the energy generation through renewable resources has increased significantly in the country further.